jmgurvitch/art-of-data/intro_to_api.md

 ## Background
 ![Several clients connect to a server via HTTP](assets/img/server_clients.png)
 1. What does **HTTP** stand for, and what does it mean in the context of the _internet_?

+    HTTP stands for HyperText Transfer Protocol.
+It is The communications protocol used to connect to Web servers on the Internet or on a local network (intranet).
+The primary function of HTTP is to establish a connection with the server and send HTML pages back to the user's browser.

 2. What is the relationship between a **server** and **clients**?

+    The client-server model is the relationship between two computers in which one, the client, makes a service request from another, the server.
+The key point about a client-server model is that the client is dependent on the server to provide and manage the information.
+For example, websites are stored on web servers.

 3. In the context of this diagram and APIs, what is a **URL**?

+     A Uniform Resource Locator (URL), colloquially termed a web address, is a reference to a web resource that specifies its location on a computer network.

 4. In the context of this diagram and APIs, what is an **endpoint**?

+    An endpoint is one end of a communication channel.
+When an API interacts with another system, the touchpoints of this communication are considered endpoints.
+For APIs, an endpoint can include a URL of a server or service. ...
+The place that APIs send requests and where the resource lives, is called an endpoint.

 ## Server-Client Communication
 Let's examine an interaction between a server and a client.